BibleTools

 Don't Be a Prudent Agnostic

-The scene is the ascension of Jesus Christ, fifty days after His resurrection.
-The day of Pentecost is just about to occur.
+The scene is the ascension of Jesus Christ, after forty days of being with the disciples (verse 3).
+The day of Pentecost is just about to occur (Acts 2).
 It is interesting to note, in this profoundly significant time in the lives of the apostles, what was on their mind.
 Jesus said, "Out of the abundance of the heart the mouth speaks."
 They were seeking to know about the Kingdom of God and seeing it established immediately!
 We should not be unfamiliar with that kind of an attitude.
 If we are at all like them, we, too, would like to see God's Kingdom established right now.

 John W. Ritenbaugh